Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Local analysis of an isolated Mott memristor

-For a 1D uncoupled memristor, in the case of $k>0$ the dynamical class about a fixed point is told by where the pole and zero of its transfer function are located in the complex plane, as specified below {\roman{enumi})} \begin{enumerate} \item Locally Passive $\Leftrightarrow$ pole in open LHP ($\text{Re}(p)<0$) and zero in closed LHP ($\text{Re}(z)\leq 0$) \item Edge of Chaos $\Leftrightarrow$ pole in open LHP ($\text{Re}(p)<0$) and zero in open RHP ($\text{Re}(z)>0$) \item Locally Active but Unstable $\Leftrightarrow$ pole in closed RHP ($\text{Re}(p)\geq 0$) \end{enumerate} Plots of $\text{Im}(p)$ versus $\text{Re}(p)$ and $\text{Im}(z)$ versus $\text{Re}(z)$, known as pole-zero diagram, thus offer a graphical determination of steady-state dynamics without resorting to time-domain integration.
+For a 1D uncoupled memristor, if its transfer function has a positive coefficient ($k>0$ in equation~(\ref{eqn31})), the dynamical class about a fixed point is told by where the pole and zero of its transfer function are located in the complex plane, as specified below {\roman{enumi})} \begin{enumerate} \item Locally Passive $\Leftrightarrow$ pole in open LHP ($\text{Re}(p)<0$) and zero in closed LHP ($\text{Re}(z)\leq 0$) \item Edge of Chaos $\Leftrightarrow$ pole in open LHP ($\text{Re}(p)<0$) and zero in open RHP ($\text{Re}(z)>0$) \item Locally Active but Unstable $\Leftrightarrow$ pole in closed RHP ($\text{Re}(p)\geq 0$) \end{enumerate} Plots of $\text{Im}(p)$ versus $\text{Re}(p)$ and $\text{Im}(z)$ versus $\text{Re}(z)$, known as pole-zero diagram, thus offer a graphical determination of local steady-state dynamics without resorting to time-domain integration.

 As discussed previously, for a current-controlled Mott memristor both the pole and the zero are located on the real axis.
 The pole $p$ of its impedance function $Z(s;Q)$ is always in the open LHP ($\text{Re}(p)<0$), therefore it does not possess the LA$\backslash$EOC dynamics in (iii).
 On the other hand, the zero $z$ of $Z(s;Q)$ can reside in either the closed LHP or the open RHP, depending on the input current amplitude.
-In figure \ref{Fig13_SignOfZero}, we have shown that $\text{Re}(z)$ flips its sign twice depending on the input current, and the two sign reversals in $\text{Re}(z)$ coincide with the crossovers between the NDR region and the lower and upper PDR regions on the steady-state $(i_Q,v_Q)$ locus.
+In figure \ref{Fig14_SignOfZero}, we have shown that $\text{Re}(z)$ flips its sign twice depending on the input current, and the two sign reversals in $\text{Re}(z)$ coincide with the crossovers between the NDR region and the lower and upper PDR regions on the steady-state $(i_Q,v_Q)$ locus.